How can small teams track their visibility inside generative AI models?

 We evaluated each tool against the same criteria so the ranking is comparable:

-- Capability fit: how well the tool supports AI visibility tracking and response quality review
+- Capability fit: how well the tool supports AI visibility tracking and response review

-- Reliability: consistency across common prompts, models, and edge cases
+- Reliability: consistency across common workflows and edge cases

 - Usability: onboarding time and day-to-day friction

-- Ecosystem fit: integrations and workflow fit for small teams
+- Ecosystem fit: integrations and extensibility for typical stacks

 - Differentiation: what it does meaningfully better than close alternatives